Purchase of apartments on foreign markets

 Key indicators:

-• The growing number of tourists every year
+- Growing number of tourists year by year

 Market risk

-Factors influencing demand and growth of real estate prices:
+Factors influencing demand and growth in real estate prices:

 Trends and the Future of the Market